MoneySmart Financial is an Exempt Financial Adviser and Registered Insurance Broker licensed by Monetary Authority of Singapore ("MAS").

 Frequently Asked Questions

-Is it better to have travel insurance with COVID-19 coverage?
+Is it better to have travel insurance when travelling to Australia?

-Yes, considering the current pandemic situation which is yet to be over.
-Every country has its own prevailing entry requirements and if you really need medical assistance during your vacation or business trip in Australia, healthcare expenses can be very expensive unlike those in your home country as overseas medical expenses are usually not subsidised by the government.
+Yes, considering that if you really need medical assistance during your vacation or business trip in Australia, healthcare expenses can be very expensive unlike those in your home country as overseas medical expenses are usually not subsidised by the government.

-By having COVID-19 coverage in your travel insurance plan, it can provide you claim benefits for overseas medical expenses due to COVID-19, emergency medical evacuation & repatriation, overseas COVID-19 diagnosis quarantine allowance, overseas hospital cash due to COVID-19, trip cancellation/postponement/curtailment/disruption coverage due to COVID-19, and more.
+By having a travel insurance plan, it can provide you claim benefits for overseas medical expenses, emergency medical evacuation & repatriation, trip cancellation/postponement/curtailment/disruption coverage, and more.

-How to get travel insurance with COVID-19 coverage?
+How to get a suitable travel insurance plan?

-There are a few ways to get COVID-19 coverage for your travel insurance.
-You can either get COVID-19 coverage as an add-on benefit or as part of an existing insurance plan, through your preferred travel insurance mobile app, website or insurance agent.
+There are a few ways to get your ideal travel insurance plan.
+You can either get it through your preferred travel insurance mobile app, website or insurance agent.
 Some travel insurance companies offer COVID-19 coverage as an add-on benefit to an existing plan, while others include COVID-19 coverage benefits in their range of travel insurance plans.